Feelgood indoor climates

 - Relative humidity

-The indoor air quality is the primary factor that influences our comfort level.
+The indoor air quality is the key factor that determines our comfort level.
 However, acoustics, noise protection, the light situation and colour design also affect our perceived comfort.

 Indoor air quality

 Good indoor air is essential if we are to feel comfortable in indoor environments.
-Ideally, the air should have a neutral smell, and contain a lot of oxygen and low levels of harmful substances, such as VOCs, which can be given off by construction products, cleaning agents or furniture.
+Ideally, the air should have a neutral odour, and contain a lot of oxygen and low levels of harmful substances, such as VOCs, which can be given off by construction products, cleaning agents or furniture.
 For this reason, only construction products that have been independently tested and approved should be used if good air quality is to be achieved.
 Sufficient ventilation is also important.
-Humans find air with CO₂ concentrations of around 0.1 to 0.15 vol.% unpleasant.
-Concentrations of around 2% can be tolerated for short periods.
-Breathing difficulties start to occur at concentrations of 3% to 4%.
+Humans find air with CO2 concentrations of around 0.1 to 0.15 vol.% unpleasant.
+Concentrations of around 2% can be tolerated for short periods, while breathing difficulties start to occur at concentrations of 3% to 4%.